Skip to main content

 Locator Map

 Apalachia Reservoir, covering 1,100 acres of surface area and 31 miles of shoreline in Cherokee County, is a small, deep, cool-water lake that receives little fishing pressure because of its isolated nature.
-A day-use park provides access.
-It is open to fishing, canoeing, hiking and primitive camping.
-(See Hiwassee Reservoir below.)
+It is immediately downstream from the Hiwassee Reservoir (see below) and a shared day-use park at Apalachia provides access and has a picnic pavilion that can be rented.
+Apalachia is open to fishing, canoeing, hiking and primitive camping.
+See the Hiwassee River water trail guide (with maps) and the Apalachia Dam recreational release schedule.

 Chatuge Reservoir